ib-bsb-br/ib-bsb-br.github.io/_posts/2025-06-18-python-client-to-interact-with-the-prioritylistapp-api.md

         return self._post("/item/update", data=payload) is not None

     def delete_task(self, task_id: int) -> bool:
+        # Note: The delete endpoint was not in the HAR file, this is an educated guess.
         return self._post("/item/delete", {"id": task_id}) is not None

 # ─────────────────────────────────────────────────────────────